michael-ross-ven/vengeance/README.md

 ##### DataFrame Advantages:
-* vectorized operations on contiguous arrays are *very* fast
+* vectorized operations on contiguous arrays are very fast

 ##### DataFrame Disadvantages:
 * syntax doesnt always drive intuition
 * iteration by rows is almost completely out of the question \
   (& working with json files is notoriously difficult)
-* managing datatypes can sometimes be problematic
 * harder to debug / inspect when vectorized operations return an error

+##### But I mean, why are we working in Python to begin with?
+* emphasis on code readability
+* less concerned about hyper-optimized execution times
+* datatypes are abstracted away

 ##### [So does the DataFrame really reinforce what makes Python so great?](https://en.wikipedia.org/wiki/Zen_of_Python)
 >"Explicit is better than implicit" \